 - Department/Unit (to acknowledge there is a risk that an acceptable formal award might not be forthcoming to cover the expenses incurred).

 Based upon the information provided in the hardship request and contained in the associated PAF, ORSP may approve the hardship request provided that all relevant compliance factors have been satisfactorily addressed.
 Specifically:

 - All human, animal, and select agent use approvals have been obtained, if applicable.
-(An ORSP Project Representative may grant an exception, in limited circumstances and if allowed by the sponsor, upon the U-M Principal Investigator's confirmation that no such regulated activity will occur during the hardship period.)
+(An ORSP Project Representative (PR) may grant an exception, in limited circumstances and if allowed by the sponsor, upon the U-M Principal Investigator's confirmation that no such regulated activity will occur during the hardship period.)

 - All conflicts of interest have been resolved or managed, if applicable.